jvmahon/HubitatCustom/README.md

 # HubitatCustom

+# Known Issues
+Update: Dec.
+23 - The parameter set code is broken!
+I should have a fix in a day or two.

 # Advanced Zwave Plus Dimmer driver  and Switch driver- Beta Releases!

 The file "Advanced Zwave Plus Dimmer Driver.groovy" is a dimmer driver file, and Advanced Zwave Plus Switch Driver.groovy" a Switch driver that can identify all the parameters for a device and provides input controls allowing the setting of each parameter.